vegaprotocol/vega/proto/doc/index.md

 <a name="vega.TransferBalance"></a>

 ### TransferBalance
-Represents the balance for an account during a transfer.
+Represents the balance for an account during a transfer

 | Field | Type | Label | Description |